 Can I extend my domain name expiration date to improve my search engine ranking or protect my domain name?

-When we provide a free domain name to hosting customers, we register and renew it in one-year increments.
+When we provide a domain name to hosting customers, we register and renew it in one-year increments.
 The renewal happens about 30 days before it would otherwise expire.

 We're occasionally asked if it's possible to extend the expiration date of a domain name that we provide for free as part of a hosting plan, usually for one of these reasons:

 - Some search engine optimization (SEO) sites suggest that domain names that are prepaid for many years in the future will improve their search engine rankings.

 - Renewing your domain name many years in advance makes sure you’ll keep the domain name, even if you don’t pay the hosting fees at some point.